 My suggestion would be to walk from the ferry terminal, past the giant ferris wheel, and just keep walking straight.

-It’s also one of the best places to watch the famous Sympony of Lights which happens every night at 8:00 P.M, which I think is another Hong Kong must-do (and it’s also free)!
+It’s also one of the best places to watch the famous Symphony of Lights, which happens every night at 8:00 pm, which I think is another Hong Kong must-do (and it’s also free).
+Add to the experience by catching it from the water with this Symphony of Lights Cruise experience.

 Tsim Sha Tsui Waterfront Views + Avenue of Stars

-If you walk just a bit further down, you’ll come across the Avenue of Stars, which is just a small area on the walkway which pays tribute to the Chinese actors & actresses that helped make Hong Kong the ‘Hollywood of the East’.
+If you walk just a bit further down, you’ll come across the Avenue of Stars, which is just a small area on the walkway which pays tribute to the Chinese actors & actresses that helped make Hong Kong the “Hollywood of the East”.
+Here, you’ll find plaques containing handprints and autographs of popular stars and statues of figures like Bruce Lee and Anita Mui.

 Hong Kong Disneyland

-I wrote an entire post about the Ultimate Guide to Hong Kong Disneyland to help you plan your travels, and day in the park.
+I wrote an entire post about the ultimate guide to Hong Kong Disneyland to help you plan your travels and day in the park.
 While I do know that it’s not for everyone, it was a really fun experience for me!
-It’s not that big of a park, and you could actually do everything in about 1/2 a day.
-I went by myself expecting to find other younger travelers to hang out with, but I pretty much was the only backpacker there, lol.
+It’s not that big of a park, and you could actually do everything in about half a day.
+I went by myself, expecting to find other younger travelers to hang out with, but I was pretty much the only backpacker there, lol.

-I’d personally skip going to Hong Kong Disneyland if you only have two days in the city though.
+Hong Kong Disneyland is typically a full-day experience, so I’d recommend skipping it if you want to fully explore Hong Kong in 2 days.
 But if it’s something you really want to do – it is pretty fun.
 You can buy discounted tickets online to save a few bucks.

-Last, but certainly not least, is another really popular spot for photographers & Instagrammers making their way to Hong Kong.
-This is just an ordinary Hong Kong apartment residence, but as become quite popular because of the enclosed walls of the skyscraping buildings make for pretty epic shots!
+Up next is another really popular spot for photographers & Instagrammers making their way to Hong Kong.
+This is just an ordinary Hong Kong apartment residence, but it has become quite popular because the enclosed walls of the sky-scraping buildings make for pretty epic shots!

 Lan Kwai Fong

-Looking for some nightlife…?
-While there are tons of different amazing bars to check-out in Hong Kong, the best place to experience Hong Kong nightlife is a small district called Lan Kwai Fong.
+Last but certainly not least is Lan Kwai Fong, where nightlife is booming.
+While there are tons of amazing bars to check out in Hong Kong, the best place to experience the city’s nightlife is this small district.
 I went on the Hong Kong Pub Crawl when I was there many years ago, and it was absolutely amazing!!
-In this 2 days hong kong itinerary, it might be difficult to do it all with a hangover, but hey – sometimes you gotta party, lol.
+In this 2 days Hong Kong itinerary, it might be difficult to do it all with a hangover, but hey – sometimes you gotta party, lol.

-Read this article about The Ultimate Guide to Partying in Hong Kong
+Read this article about Ultimate Guide to Hong Kong Nightlife.

-Bottom: where you have tons of Shisha bar (especially at the alley), smaller bars and the middle section with lots of people hanging outside.
+- Bottom: where you have tons of Shisha bars (especially at the alley), smaller bars, and the middle section with lots of people hanging outside.

-Up: where you have the more dancing-bars type of places
+- Up: where you have the more dancing-bar type of places

 Don’t Forget Travel Insurance